-A chatbot is a feature that interacts with visitors to your website.
-It's programmed to mimic human speech patterns, and answer questions while also encouraging visitors to stay on the page:
+A chatbot is a feature that interacts with visitors on your website.
+It's programmed to mimic human speech patterns and answer questions while also encouraging visitors to stay on the page:

 Plus, this feature opens up more time for your team to work on other tasks.
-You can let the AI handle putting out the easy fires, instead of having them add to your employees' workload.
+You can let your chatbot put out the easy fires instead of adding them to your employees' workload.
 In fact, chatbots can often comfortably answer basic questions about shipping and product information, direct users to the right landing pages and documentation, and much more.

 How You Can Use Chatbots to Increase Conversions (4 Tips)

 Of course, not all chatbots are created equal.
-A poorly-designed bot isn’t likely to boost conversions.
+First, it's important to choose a high quality program, such as MobileMonkey.
+Second, a poorly designed bot isn’t likely to boost conversions.
 If you want yours to attract users and encourage engagement, here are four tips that can get you started.

 1. Program Your Chatbot With Useful Information

 A well-made chatbot is advantageous, as it can result in more conversions than email subscriptions and other common marketing methods.
-However, this effect is only likely if your chatbot can provide useful information:
+However, this outcome is only likely if your chatbot can provide useful information:

-After all, consider why a visitor will be using your chatbot.
-They're likely to be seeking customer service, or trying to answer a question.
+Consider why a visitor will be using your chatbot.
+They're likely to be seeking customer service or trying to answer a question.
 If a chatbot is intuitive, it stands to reason that users will enjoy interacting with it and find it more useful.

 With that in mind, it may be best to prepare your chatbot with answers to basic questions that are pertinent to your website and business.
 Think of the queries you get most often, and integrate responses to them when customizing your chatbot.
-The more useful information your chatbot can offer, the more value it creates.
+The more useful information your chatbot can offer, the more valuable it is.